threefoldfoundation/info_threefold_pub/wiki/decentralization/validators/validator_l0_details.md

 - 50k TFT: initial requirement for reservation of a Validator
 - 100k TFT: validator will now participate in voting of blocks & rewards
+- maximum amount, TFT not defined yet for L0 Validators.

+> Each TFT staked counts for rewards !!!

 ### Max nr of validators